mhvk/baseband-tasks/docs/index.rst

 ============

-Most I/O is via raw files read using :func:`baseband.open`, but Scintillometry offers options to write out intermediate products as HDF5 files and final products, such as folded profiles, in PSRFITS format.
+Most I/O is via raw files read using :func:`baseband.open`, but Baseband-tasks offers options to write out intermediate products as HDF5 files and final products, such as folded profiles, in PSRFITS format.

 .. toctree::